cgwire/kitsu/docs/faq/README.md

 ![Setting Add Status](../img/faq/setting_status_add.png)

-### How to select speticific Task Types for a production?
+### How to select specific Task Types for a production?

 On the **Action Menu**, choose on the drop down menu the "Setting"